 - Level 6 certificate in Management and Leadership.

 - ILM Coaching Level 3

 - Rapid Transformational Therapist Clinical Hypnotherapist

 Other training: Emergency First aid at work – Food Hygiene Level 2 – Safeguarding level 1 – Powerboat course Level 2 – Awareness of Child sexual exploitation – Numerous Sexual and Mental health related courses – Restorative practice (3 days) – Residential Training – Ropes Course (High Ashurst: SOLD)

-Rachel offers a wealth of experience in the area of Counselling, she is registered member of the BACP – The British association for Counselling and Psychotherapy, and her career has involved many years working as a school counsellor, as well as SEN support.
+Rachel is one of our therapists and she offers a wealth of experience in the area of Counselling, she is registered member of the BACP – The British association for Counselling and Psychotherapy, and her career has involved many years working as a school counsellor, as well as SEN support.
 Her previous role as School Counsellor and Behaviour Support Officer at a co-educational secondary school involved working with children with SEN and social, emotional and behaviour issues.
 Rachel is passionate that young people are encouraged to reach their potential.

 Rachel’s therapeutic approach is integrative; combining traditional talking therapy alongside creativity, games and humour to provide a safe and non judgemental space for children and young people to heal.
 Rachel’s qualifications and training are outlined below: